The dashboard that all CIOs expected

 Start now with an effective project flash report solution

 Reporting is essential.
-But it's time-consuming and often overlooked.
-We give you the option of generating flash reports in just one click.
-You can export them in PDF or PowerPoint format, so you can keep your stakeholders up to date with the progress of your activities.
+However, it is time consuming and often overlooked.
+We give you the ability to generate flash reports in one click.
+Exportable in PDF or PowerPoint, you can thus keep stakeholders informed of the progress of your activities.

-The flash report brings together the projects you wish to communicate about.
-For each project, two slides are generated: one to provide background information, and one containing the key elements of the execution.
+The flash report brings together the projects you want to communicate about.
+For each of them, two slides are generated: a slide summarizing the framing information, and one containing the key elements of the execution.

 Flash report